Santana9937/Photospheric_Code/README.md

 ### Requirements for running code and plotting code results

 The code is written in C++11.
 A compiler capable of interpreting C++11 is needed to run the code.
-The code results are outputed as binary files.
+The code results are outputted as binary files.
 Any programming language can be used to plot the code results.
 In this repository, in https://github.com/Santana9937/Photospheric_Code/tree/master/python_plotting_script we include a simple Python 2.7 script to plot the code results.
 The Python libraries